Photorealism in Driving Simulations: Blending Generative Adversarial Image Synthesis with Rendering: Conclusions

 \section{Conclusions}

-This work introduced and investigated the feasibility of Hybrid Neural Computer Graphics (HNCG).
-Preliminary results indicate that conventional computer graphics pipelines now have a strong alternative.
+This work introduced and investigated the feasibility of Hybrid Generative Neural Graphics (HGNG).
+The proposed approach utilizes a GAN-based image synthesizer to remove the need for rendering calculations and labor-intensive texture-making steps for background elements while increasing photorealism.
+In addition, our method achieves full control over the appearance of objects of interest using partial-rendering.
+Our novel image formation strategy blends the GAN-generated background image with these partial renders and outperforms conventional approaches.
+Experimental results indicate that conventional generation of driving simulation graphics now has a strong alternative.

-However, without a paired-dataset to train the cGAN, the proposed system cannot outperform the conventional pipelines.
-Cycle consistency is not enough by itself, but potential future developments in domain adaptation can benefit HNCG a great deal.
+In order to train the cGAN-based synthesizers, real-world urban images and their semantic labels, i.e., a paired dataset, are needed.
+Therefore, with the publication of more paired real-world datasets, the performance of the proposed method can be further increased.
+On the other hand, CyGANs remove this paired dataset requirement with the use of cycle consistency, but cyGANs do not perform as well as cGANs.
+As such, without a paired dataset, the proposed system cannot outperform the conventional pipelines yet.
+However, potential future developments in domain adaptation and cycle consistency can greatly benefit HGNG and may remove the paired dataset requirement in the future.

-This work focused on frame-by-frame image formation.
-However, computer graphics applications such as video games and simulations may require temporally more consistent approaches.
-Future work can focus on video-to-video synthesis to this end.
+This work focused on frame-by-frame image formation with GANs.
+However, computer graphics applications such as driving simulations may require more temporally consistent approaches.
+Each subsequent frame of a driving simulation needs to be consistent with the overall sequence.
+The proposed method already achieves temporal consistency for objects of interest using partial rendering.
+The temporal consistency of the GAN-generated background scene can potentially be increased with larger urban video datasets.
+To this end, future work can focus on creating better urban video datasets and developing GAN-based video-to-video synthesis methods.